HOME / COURSES / ALPINE MOUNTAINEERING / ESSENTIAL INFORMATION ALPS

 1:4 £480 per day

-In addition to the guiding fees you will need to pay for cable cars and overnights in mountain huts, and you will pay these same expenses for Chris.
-Prices in each hut vary, but in all but the most expensive huts, bed and half board is usually €70-90 per person, with guides being charged a lower rate (around €50-70).
+Prices in each hut vary, but in all but the most expensive huts, bed and half board is usually 80-90CHF per person, with guides being charged a lower rate.
 This includes dinner and breakfast, but not drinks and snacks.
 Some huts do not have running water, so bottled water must be bought.
 Members of the Alpine Club are given a reduced rate.
 Hut fees are paid in the local currency, and many huts accept credit cards.
-Cable cars cost between €35 and €80 for a return ticket.
-Members of the British Mountaineering Council can buy the Reciprocal Rights card, which gives discounts (normally between 20% and 50%) in the many huts owned by the Alpine Clubs of France, Switzerland, Italy, Germany, Holland, South Tyrol, Austria and Spain.
+Members of the British Mountaineering Council can buy the Reciprocal Rights card, which gives discounts (normally between 20% and 50%) in the many huts owned by the Swiss Alpine Club.
 The card costs £55 in 2024.

 You will also need to pay for travel to the Alps, insurance, and food and accommodation when in the valley.
 See below for transport costs during the course.